 So work smart and then give your life a chance to grow, fill out a bit and delight you.
 My Grid tool and framework support this balanced approach and help people develop habits to sustain it.
 A new normal is made that is about results and well-being through balance and self-love.

 3. Relationships are the most valuable thing you have

-Businesses come and go, as do jobs and wordily possessions but you can never bring back the intimate moments of having quality time with your loved ones.
-I don’t mean the breakfast mornings where you’re checking your iPhone or the times when you worry whether you’re having as good a time as you possibly can be or the mile long strings of texts we exchange with our friends and loved ones.
-These actions are a great way of cheating yourself out of life.
+Not being fully present in anything is a great way to cheat yourself out of life.
 When you spend time with someone, be there fully.
 Focus on that person and take in all their wonderful qualities.
 Their strength, character, personality and love for you.
 Honour it.
 And reciprocate it.
 Include them in your world and connect for real.
 It may last 5minutes or an entire afternoon.
 If you’re there in body, choose to be there in your mind as well.
+If you can’t be there in body, really be there with them in your heart and mind.
 They deserve that of you.